-1.6 The analysis confirms that the client base is diverse, with a wide geographical spread of customers by residency, beneficial ownership and location of activity (for example where funds flow to and from).
+1.6 The analysis confirms that the client base is diverse, with a wide geographical spread of customers by residency, beneficial ownership and location of activity (for example data which is analysed separately.

+change, agency payment services, or cheque cashing.
+These firms currently submit different AML/CFT statistical where funds flow to and from).
 There is therefore a significant cross border aspect to the Island's banking sector.
 The data also confirms that a substantial portion of business is conducted on a non face to face basis, with some also through introducers.
 Banks also reported that they do undertake business with foreign PEPs.